A23 Handcross to Warninglid

 How will you manage traffic?

-Two narrow lanes remain open in the south bound direction, with two lanes in contraflow on the northbound carriageway between May 2013 and March 2014 the maximum width is 3.15 due to the carriageway split.
-There will be regular overnight lane closures during May 2013.
+Two narrow lanes remain open in the southbound direction, together with two lanes in contraflow running north.
+These circumstances are expected to apply between July 2013 and February 2014.
+The maximum width is 3.15 due to the carriageway split.
+There will be overnight lane closures during December 2013.
 Overnight closures are scheduled to take place between 20:00 hrs and 06:00 hrs.

 A 40 mph speed limit is in place to ensure safety through the roadworks.
 The speed limit will be enforced by average speed cameras, and a free vehicle recovery service will be provided 24 hours a day.

-The northbound off slip will close from July 2013 to February 2014.
+The northbound off slip is closed from the 7 July 2013 to February 2014.

-The northbound on slip will close from November 2013 to February 2014.
+The northbound on slip is closed from 9 September 2013 to Christmas 2013.

 The southbound on slip (Brighton Road) will close from February 2014 to July 2014.